Architecture of Africa: Benin City

 The rise of kingdoms in the West African coastal region produced architecture which drew on indigenous traditions, utilizing wood.
-Benin City, destroyed during the Benin Expedition of 1897, was a large complex of homes in coursed mud, with hipped roofs of shingles or palm leaves.
+Benin City in Nigeria was destroyed during the Benin Expedition of 1897.
+Known as a large complex of homes in coursed mud, with hipped roofs of shingles or palm leaves.
 The palace contained a sequence of ceremonial rooms and was decorated with brass plaques.
 The Walls of Benin City were the world's largest man-made structure.
 Fred Pearce wrote in New Scientist:

 They extend for some 16,000 kilometres in all, in a mosaic of more than 500 interconnected settlement boundaries.
 They cover 6500 square kilometres and were all dug by the Edo people.
 In all, they are four times longer than the Great Wall of China, and consumed a hundred times more material than the Great Pyramid of Cheops.
 They took an estimated 150 million hours of digging to construct, and are perhaps the largest single archaeological phenomenon on the planet.

 In 1691, the Portuguese Lourenco Pinto observed: "Great Benin, where the king resides, is larger than Lisbon; all the streets run straight and as far as the eye can see.
 The houses are large, especially that of the king, which is richly decorated and has fine columns.
 The city is wealthy and industrious.
 It is so well governed that theft is unknown and the people live in such security that they have no doors to their houses."

 Benin City's planning and design was done according to careful rules of symmetry, proportionality and repetition now known as fractal design.
 The main streets had underground drainage made of a sunken impluvium with an outlet to carry away storm water.
 Many narrower side and intersecting streets extended off them.